 - Brandenburger Tor: The Brandenburg Gate is the most important landmark of the German capital with a history, dating back more than 200 years.
 During the Cold War and the division of Berlin, the Brandenburg Gate was in a restricted area and could not be visited.
 When the Berlin Wall fell, it was finally open to visitors and became one of the most iconic symbols of the Cold War era.

-- Berlin’s Museum Island: Museum Island is a unique complex of 5 museums in central Berlin, including Altes Museum, Neues Museum, Pergamon Museum, Bode Museum and Alte Nationalgalerie located on an island.
-The museums feature important archiaeological and art collections such as the 3,000 years old buster of Nefertiti or the 17-meter tall gate of Miletus, built in the 2nd century.
-If you want to visit Museum Island, the clostest metro or tram stop is Friedrichsstraße.
-Entrance fee is between 5 to 10 Euro for each museum.
+- Berlin’s Museum Island: Museum Island is a unique complex of 5 museums in central Berlin, including the Altes Museum, Neues Museum, Pergamon Museum, Bode Museum, and Alte Nationalgalerie located on an island.
+The museums feature important archaeological and art collections such as the 3,000 years old buster of Nefertiti or the 17-meter tall gate of Miletus, built in the 2nd century.
+If you want to visit Museum Island, the closest metro or tram stop is Friedrichsstraße.
+The entrance fee is between 5 to 10 Euro for each museum.

-- Miniaturwunderland in Hamburg: If you plan your trip in advance, check out Miniaturwunderland, the worlds largest model railway.
-Tickets are rare but definately worth it and mindblowing.
-Adults pay 20 Euro entrance fee.
+- Miniaturwunderland in Hamburg: If you plan your trip in advance, check out Miniaturwunderland, the world's largest model railway.
+Tickets are rare but definitely worth it and mindblowing.
+Adults pay a 20 Euro entrance fee.

-- St. Pauli: The cities most popular district and the heart of Hamburg is definately St. Pauli.
-Close to the waterside, the harbor and Landungsbrücken (the docks), you can go wild at the Kiez (Reeperbahn) or taking a self-guided tour, following the footsteps of the beatles.
+- St. Pauli: The city's most popular district and the heart of Hamburg are definitely St. Pauli.
+Close to the waterside, the harbor, and Landungsbrücken (the docks), you can go wild at the Kiez (Reeperbahn) or taking a self-guided tour, following the footsteps of the Beatles.
 Recommended bars at the Reeperbahn are Zum Goldenen Handschuh, Das Hotel, Sommersalon, Hörsaal, Die Ritze und Zum Windjammer.

 - Marienplatz in Munich: Marienplatz is the center of Munich and was the most important marketplace for many centuries.
 There are shopping malls and restaurants around Marienplatz, the pedestrian zone (pedestrian-only shopping district) begins here and it is only a few steps to the Viktualienmarkt and the Frauenkirche.
 At 11 am and 12 pm daily you can marvel at the Glockenspiel (chime of bells) on the new town hall tower.
 The story tells the wedding of Duke Wilhelm V. and Renate von Lothringen, in whose honor a knights tournament was held on Marienplatz.
 The Glockenspiel consists of a total of 43 bells and is powered by solar cells.

 - Biergarten: When it comes to Biergarten, Bavarians are a bit stubborn.
-Before a Biergarten can call itself a Biergarten, certain criterias have to be met.
-A Biergarten in the Bavarian sense has a rustic but simple interior, allows consumption of brought-in food and the outdoor areas must have a garden character, typically with gravelly soil and chestnut trees.
-If you visit Munich you should definately stop by a Biergarten or Bierkeller such as Biergarten am Wiener Platz, Biergarten Insel Mühle, or Augustiner-Keller.
+Before a Biergarten can call itself a Biergarten, certain criteria have to be met.
+A Biergarten in the Bavarian sense has a rustic but simple interior, allows consumption of brought-in food, and the outdoor areas must have a garden character, typically with gravelly soil and chestnut trees.
+If you visit Munich you should definitely stop by a Biergarten or Bierkeller such as Biergarten am Wiener Platz, Biergarten Insel Mühle, or Augustiner-Keller.

 💡Good to know